honeyyl/Project_2_CS350/research/installation.md

-# Installing Apache Superset on Windows Subsystem for Linux (WSL)
+## Installing Apache Superset on WSL for Local Development

-This guide provides a comprehensive outline for installing Apache Superset on **Windows Subsystem for Linux (WSL)**.
+Apache Superset can also be set up with a Docker container.
+For more information, refer to the [official documentation](https://superset.apache.org/docs/installation/installing-superset-using-docker-compose).

+This installation prioritizes a local development environment using a flask server.

 ---